arovlad/bromite-webview-overlay/README.md

 Verify if the correct permissions are set (optional)

 `adb shell stat /vendor/overlay/treble-overlay-bromite-webview.apk | grep "0644"`

-### Alternative location (only for Android 11+)

-Mount the system as read-write

-`adb shell mount -o rw,remount /`

-Copy the required package to the overlay folder

-`adb push treble-overlay-bromite-webview.apk /system/product/overlay`

-Verify if the correct permissions are set (optional)

-`adb shell stat /system/product/overlay/treble-overlay-bromite-webview.apk | grep "0644"`

 After the file has been pushed, reboot the device